rbms-bsc/DCRMR/_pages/Series/Title-of-series.md

 <a name="8.21.31.2">8.21.31.2</a> If the source bears a series title in more than one language or script, transcribe as the series title the title that is in the language or script of the [Title proper](/DCRMR/title/Title-proper/).
 If this criterion does not apply, transcribe the title that appears first in the source.
 Transcribe the remaining title(s), together with any associated information, as [Parallel title of series](/DCRMR/series/Parallel-title-of-series/) (see [8.215.3.1](/DCRMR/series/Parallel-title-of-series/#8.215.3.1)).

-<a name="8.21.31.3">8.21.31.3</a> If the series title includes a statement of responsibility or numbering that is an integral part of the title, transcribe it as part of the title of the series.
+<a name="8.21.31.3">8.21.31.3</a> If the series title includes a statement of responsibility or numbering that is grammatically inseparable from other words in the title, transcribe it as part of the title of the series.

 >Example:
 ><CITE>Tract no. I of the American Peace Society</CITE>